 Wombat Deposit and Withdrawal Review

-At present Wombat only offer bank transfer as a means of funding your investment account, although they do claim that they have plans to add a credit card option in the future.
+At present Wombat only offer bank transfer or instant deposit as a means of funding your investment account, although they do claim that they have plans to add a credit card option in the future.
 To transfer money to Wombat you should go to the homepage of the app and press ‘Add money’.
 Your funds should appear in 2-5 business days for bank transfer and 2 hours for instant deposit.

 Wombat Customer Service Review